Pawcharz/knee-osteoarthritis/experiments.md

 ## Whole resnet18 backbone

+### 1.0 ResSet18 Backbone

-### 1.0 ResSet18 used for normal images + edges (augmented images) processed by separate CNN, outputs joined by single feed forward layer:
+ResSet18 used for normal images + edges (augmented images) processed by separate CNN, outputs of each block are joined by single feed forward layer:

-Logs available at `logs/resnet18-backbone`
+Logs available at `logs/1/resnet18-backbone`

 Training configuration: